No config. No API key. Just run.

 Vectr replaces the grep-then-read loop with three knowledge layers.
 A structural map gives the AI a 300-token overview of the entire codebase at session start.
 A symbol graph answers "where is X defined?" without reading any code.
 A content index returns the exact function body only when needed.

-And when the session ends, the AI offloads its working notes to Vectr.
-Next morning, one call brings it back to exactly where it left off — key files, edge cases found, what's still missing.
-The context window clears.
-The knowledge doesn't.
+And as discoveries happen, the AI saves working notes to Vectr.
+Next morning, one vectr_recall() brings it back to exactly where it stopped — key files, edge cases, what's still missing.
+The conversation is gone, but the knowledge survived the gap.

 Three Layers of Knowledge